Quantum Alphatron: quantum advantage for learning with kernels and noise: Introduction

 \section{Introduction}

 Machine learning is highly successful in a variety of applications using heuristic approaches even though the methods being used are often without strong guarantees on their learning performance.
 Important questions are why common machine learning algorithms such as stochastic gradient descent and kernel methods \cite{SS02} work well and what is the best way to interpret the results.
 Computational learning theory addresses some of the fundamental theoretical questions and provides a systematic framework to discuss provable learning of probability distributions and machine learning architectures (such as neural networks).

-Consider the non-convex sigmoid activation function for which the square loss function shows exponentially many local minima \cite{AHW96}.
-Hence, even simple machine learning architectures can exhibit hardness of learning \cite{GKKT2017,GK2017}.
-In a variety of settings and architectures, further assumptions on the underlying distribution can, however, rule out hard instances and lead to provable and fast learning algorithms.
+In a variety of settings and architectures, further assumptions on the underlying distribution can rule out hard instances and lead to provable and fast learning algorithms.
 Such guarantees have been given for generalized linear models, Ising models, and Markov Random Fields \cite{Klivans2017}, for example.
-These works show upper bounds on the number of samples from the distribution (sample complexity), and in some cases sample complexities are achieved that are near the known theoretical lower bounds \cite{SW12}.
-While the sample complexity is the dominating factor in the overall run time, there is often room to improve the run time with respect to other parameters with further inspection of the algorithms.
+The \textsc{Alphatron} developed by Goel and Klivans \cite{pmlr-v99-goel19b} is a gradient-descent like algorithm for isotonic regression with the inclusion of kernel functions, which provably learns a kernelized, non-linear concept class of functions with a bounded noise term.
+As a consequence it can be employed to learn two-layer neural networks, where one layer of activation functions feeds into a single activation function.